StefFrustagli/board_gamers_vault/README.md

 #### Initial Budget
 In the beginning, I'll use low-cost marketing strategies.
 If things go well, I might invest more to grow the business into something bigger.

+#### Name Process
+Choosing the right name was pretty tricky, and I considered a bunch of options like "Board Games Bazaar" and "The Board Games Vault."
+After doing some online research, I decided to go with "The Boardgame Shelf" since it seemed unique and there weren’t any other websites with that name.

 ### SEO Implementations

 #### SEO Keywords